FUNDAMENTALS OF SENATE COMMITTEES

 Rule 12-15(1) requires that public notice be given for all meetings of standing and special committees.
 The notice usually includes:

-Notices are sent electronically to all committee members, as well as leadership representatives, interested senators who are not members, the media, and members of the public who have requested to be informed of committee meetings.
+Notices are sent electronically to all committee members, as well as leadership, interested senators who are not members, and members of the public who have requested to be informed of committee meetings.
 Notices of meetings are also posted on the Senate of Canada website.

 Committee meetings are scheduled around Senate sittings and caucus meetings, and therefore tend to take place in the mornings, late afternoons and evenings.
-Most committees sit twice a week.
-Under rule 12-18(1), a committee cannot sit while the Senate is sitting, unless it has permission from the Senate to do so.
-The evening suspension from 6 to 8 p.m. under rule 3-3(1) is part of a sitting, so any committee wishing to sit during that suspension must seek the permission of the Senate by way of a motion.[121]
+Most committees meet twice a week.
+Under rule 12-18(1), a committee cannot meet while the Senate is sitting, unless it has permission from the Senate to do so.
+The evening suspension from 7 to 8 p.m. is part of a sitting, so any committee wishing to meet during that suspension must seek the permission of the Senate by way of a motion.[123]
+Rule 12-18(2) provides for committees to meet while the Senate is adjourned in certain circumstances.
+The rule was amended in 2024 to allow for additional meeting times during various Senate adjournments, including allowing committees to meet on a Monday the Senate does not sit that precedes a Tuesday on which the Senate is scheduled to sit.

 When a committee wishes to sit outside its usual time slot, the normal practice is to seek the approval of the leaderships of all recognized parties and recognized parliamentary groups.
 Meetings outside regular time slots are generally discouraged, as they often lead to conflicts for senators who are members of other committees or who have other obligations.